Parivartana (1954 film): Plot

 The Zamindar of a village has no children and adopts a boy from an orphanage.
 The boy grows up as Ananda Rao and returns to the town after higher education.
-Zamindar, while dying, hands over the estate affairs to Ramayya, who gains a good reputation and prestige.
+Shortly before his death, the Zamindar hands over the estate affairs to Ramayya, who gains a good reputation and prestige.
 He has a son, Satyam, and a daughter, Sundaramma.
 Ananda Rao feels jealous of Ramayya.
 Chalapathi and Pitchayya add to his jealousy.
-He insults Ramayya and stops the donation program from running under the name of Zamindar.
+He insults Ramayya and stops the donation program from running under the name of the Zamindar.
 Satyam, unemployed, joins as a bus conductor, and Ramayya dies of helplessness.
 Ananda Rao purchases the bus and dismisses Satyam from the job.
 Chalapathi insults Sundaramma, angered Satyam, beats him, and goes to jail.
 Chalapathi and Pichayya steal the adoption papers from Ananda Rao and try to dismiss him.
 He joins the Annadana Samajam.
 It changes him, and he repents for the injustice done to the Ramayya family.
 Sundaramma recognizes the change in his mindset and starts loving him.
 Satyam acknowledges the love affair between them, recollects the documents from Pitchayya, and provides them with the papers in court, which penalizes Chalapathi & Pichayya.
 Finally, the movie ends on a happy note with the marriage of Ananda Rao & Sundaramma.